thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 } BatchTokenResponse
 ~~~

-BatchTokenResponse.token_responses is a vector of OptionalTokenResponses, length
+BatchTokenResponse.token_responses is a variable-size vector of
-prefixed with two bytes.
-OptionalTokenResponse.token_response is a
+OptionalTokenResponses.
+OptionalTokenResponse.token_response is an
-length-prefix-encoded TokenResponse, where a length of 0 indicates that the
+optional TokenResponse (as specified in {{optional-value}}) , where an absence of TokenResponse indicates
-Issuer failed or refused to issue the associated TokenRequest.
+that the Issuer failed or refused to issue the associated TokenRequest.

 The Issuer generates an HTTP response with status code 200 whose content
 consists of TokenResponse, with the content type set as